stuntrally/stuntrally3/docs/Materials.md

   and colors shouldn't be too dark or too bright, more in sRGB scale.
 - normal - normalized perpendicular vector, scaled to 0..1 from -1..1.
 - specular - tells where surface will shine from light reflection.
-- roughness - tells how much it will shine.
-0 is mirror, 0.2 most shine, 0.4 gets blurry, 0.9 is just dull.
+- 🪨roughness - tells how much it will shine: 0 is mirror, 0.2 most shine, 0.4 gets blurry, 0.9 is just dull.

 There is no *metalness* texture, it's meant for a simpler *metallic* workflow,
 we use *specular_ogre* workflow which has own colors (on texture) for specular shine.